 Instructions

-- Heat the olive oil in a Dutch oven or large pot over medium-low to medium heat.
+- Heat the olive oil in a large pot over medium-low to medium heat.
 Cook the onion, carrot, and bell pepper for about 5 minutes until they begin to soften, stirring often.
 Add the garlic and continue cooking for another 5 minutes, stirring often.

-- Add the tomato paste and cook for about 1 minute, stirring constantly.
-Pour in the tomatoes, Italian seasoning, 1 teaspoon salt, some pepper, and red pepper flakes.
-Cook the tomatoes for 2-3 minutes, stirring occasionally.
-Use a potato masher to gently press on the tomatoes to help them meld into the ingredients and soften.
+- Add the tomato paste and cook for 30 seconds, stirring constantly.
+Pour in the tomatoes, 1 teaspoon salt, some pepper, oregano, and red pepper flakes.
+Cook the tomatoes for 2-3 minutes, stirring occasionally, until softened.

 - Stir in the spinach and cook for 1-2 minutes to let it wilt.
 Add the lemon juice.
 Taste for salt and add more if needed.
 Add more lemon juice if desired.
 Serve in bowls and garnish each with the Pecorino and parsley.
 Enjoy!